rudnam/rudnam.github.io/src/content/blog/meditations/index.md

 ---
 title: "Meditations by Marcus Aurelius"
-description: "One of my favorite books of all time."
+description: "One of my favorite books."
 date: "Jul 09 2025"
 ---